pingfu/pingfu.github.io/_includes/sections/code-projects.md

 # Code

-A small collection of scripts and projects I maintain.
+A collection of small scripts and projects.

 * ## [![Build Status](https://ci.appveyor.com/api/projects/status/github/Pingfu/arpscan?branch=master&svg=true)](https://ci.appveyor.com/project/Pingfu/arpscan) [ArpScan](https://github.com/pingfu/arpscan)
  Enumerates local adapters and makes an ARP request to each address in the subnet.
 For when your laptop is on the other side of the room and you want to know its ip address.